 Canadian Aviation Pride started in 2008 as an idea to have a small group of pilots in Toronto that could get to know each other in a safe place, and could network.
 Social gatherings took place, such as condo parties, brunches, and outings.
-It was a way for LGBT aviators to connect and socialize.
+It was a way for LGBTQ+ aviators to connect and socialize.
 This small group started to expand and pilots from across the country began to get involved.

 Two main centres for social events evolved, namely Toronto and Vancouver, with Vancouver holding its first year-end gathering in December 2008.
 Our famous rainbow aircraft necklace made its first appearance in the summer of 2010, and baseball caps with our wings logo at the end of 2011.
-Our website was named www.gaypilot.ca.
+Our website at that time was named www.gaypilot.ca.

 In 2012 the group started to change.
 There were more than just pilots - aviators from many different areas of the industry, including enthusiasts and supporters, were getting involved.